 While we have commenced initial marketing on a limited basis of the AastromReplicellTM System in Europe, we have only limited internal sales, marketing and distribution capabilities.
 We intend to market our products through collaborative relationships with companies for sales, marketing and distribution capabilities.
-If we cannot develop and maintain those relationships, we would have only a limited ability to market, sell and distribute our products.
-Even if we are able to enter into such relationships, they may not succeed or be sustained on a long-term basis, and termination would require us to develop alternate arrangements at a time when we need sales, marketing or distribution capabilities to meet existing demand.
-For example, in November 1998 Aastrom and COBE BCT terminated a strategic alliance for the worldwide distribution of the AastromReplicellTM System for stem cell therapy and related uses.
+Our inability to develop and maintain those relationships would limit our ability to market, sell and distribute our products.
+Our inability to enter into successful, long-term relationships could require us to develop alternate arrangements at a time when we need sales, marketing or distribution capabilities to meet existing demand.
+For example, in November 1998 Aastrom and COBE BCT terminated a strategic alliance for the worldwide distribution of the

+AastromReplicell[TM] System for stem cell therapy and related uses.
 We are now seeking to enter into other arrangements relating to the development and marketing of our product candidates.